reshamas/reshamas.github.io/_posts/2018-10-20-overview-of-wimlds-chapters.md

 ## History

 [WiMLDS](http://wimlds.org) is the acronym for "Women in Machine Learning & Data Science".
 It was founded in 2013 by [Erin LeDell](https://twitter.com/ledell) in San Francisco, and the group hosts meetups.
-This is the order of founding of the chapters:
+This is the founding order of the chapters:
 1. [Bay Area](https://www.meetup.com/Bay-Area-Women-in-Machine-Learning-and-Data-Science/), Dec 2013
 2. [New York City](http://www.meetup.com/NYC-Women-in-Machine-Learning-Data-Science/), Oct 2014
 3. [Cary, North Carolina](https://www.meetup.com/NC-Women-in-Machine-Learning-and-Data-Science/ ), Feb 2016